sebapersson/PEtab.jl/docs/src/parameter_estimation/wrap.md

 type of output matches the input).
 More details on what is available in a `PEtabODEProblem` can be found in the [API documentation](@ref API)

-For ODE models, parameter bounds are often important: without bounds, the optimizer may explore regions where the ODE solver fails, increasing runtime [frohlich2022fides](@cite).
+Lastly, for ODE models, parameter bounds are often important: without bounds, the optimizer often explores regions where the ODE solver fails, increasing runtime [frohlich2022fides](@cite).
+The bounds in `petab_prob`can be accessed with:
-Bounds are available as:

 ```@example 1
 lb, ub = petab_prob.lower_bounds, petab_prob.upper_bounds